🏖️ Gold Coast day tours from Brisbane · Check Availability →

 Explore the Gold Coast with Cooee Tours

-From Brisbane day trips to the Gold Coast to guided hinterland experiences and multi-day Queensland adventures — Cooee Tours has been getting travellers to the right places safely for over 30 years.
+From Brisbane day trips to guided hinterland experiences and multi-day Queensland adventures — Cooee Tours has been getting travellers to the right places safely since 2011.

-Explore Gold Coast Tours Brisbane Day Trips Guide →
+Explore Gold Coast Tours Gold Coast Day Trip Guide →

 Frequently Asked Questions

 Yes, generally.
-The main Cavill Avenue and Esplanade strip is well-lit, busy, and well-patrolled with a strong Queensland Police presence on weekend nights.
-Like any entertainment district in any Australian city, late-night hours after midnight bring more alcohol-related incidents.
-The practical rule: stick to the main lit streets, go out in a group, and use rideshare rather than walking alone very late.
+The main Cavill Avenue and Esplanade strip is well-lit, busy and well-patrolled with a strong Queensland Police presence on weekend nights.
+Like any entertainment district in any Australian city, the late hours after midnight bring more alcohol-related incidents.
+The practical rule: stick to the main lit streets, go out in a group and use rideshare rather than walking alone very late.

-The standout is SkyPoint Observation Deck and cocktail bar (231 metres, panoramic views, open late).
-The illuminated 2km Esplanade walk is free and excellent.
-The Infinity Attraction has 20+ immersive exhibitions open into the evening.
-Beachfront dining along the Esplanade and on Cavill Avenue is very good.
-The Paranormal Ghost Tour is a fun and unusual option for something different.
+The standout is SkyPoint Observation Deck and Bistro + Bar (230 metres up the Q1, panoramic views, open until 9pm — 18+ on Friday and Saturday from 8pm).
+The illuminated 2 km Esplanade walk is free and excellent.
+The Infinity Attraction has 20+ immersive exhibitions open into the evening, Sling Shot Gold Coast operates after dark for adrenaline-seekers, and beachfront dining along the Esplanade and Cavill Avenue is very good.
+The Paranormal Ghost Tour is a fun and unusual option.

 Avoid isolated areas away from the main lit strip, particularly quiet side alleys off Cavill Avenue and Orchid Avenue after midnight.
 Avoid currency exchange booths on Orchid Avenue (use bank ATMs instead).
 Do not accept unsolicited invitations or discounted tickets from strangers, as scams operate in tourist-heavy areas.